 Students who travel overseas on official university activities are covered by the University's corporate travel insurance policy.
 This cover is limited to the duration of your University activities and allows two days of cover getting to and from the set destination.

-In order to activate the University's travel insurance, students must submit and have approved a Movement Request for International University Travel (DOCX 350KB).
+In order to activate the University's travel insurance, students must submit and have approved a CDU Global Learning Abroad Agreement.

 Find out what the University's travel insurance covers and does not cover before departing, and organise additional personal travel insurance if required.
 Please download and read the following documents: